 Don’t forget to include 5% to 10% overhead on top of each person’s salary (this overhead includes office utilities costs depending on state and location) and consider other tiny things that cost money when developing your budget.
 The above costs are still pretty rough, but they do provide you with a general picture of how much the endeavor will cost you in the United States.

-Some gaming experts agreed in the discussion that the perfect scenario for running a games dev studio would be to keep a small core team in-house to deal with creative part, game specs and briefs, manage feedback and oversee the process, while outsourcing development and promotion assets.
+Some gaming experts agreed in the discussion that the perfect scenario for running a software development company would be to keep a small core team in-house to deal with creative part, app specs and briefs, manage feedback and oversee the process, while outsourcing development and promotion assets.

-Here’s a rough estimate of how much it’ll cost you to run the same 8-persons game development team in Ukraine:
+Here’s a rough estimate of how much it’ll cost you to run the same 8-persons app development team in Ukraine:

 - 8 people (salary + management fee) - on average $20,000 + $22,000 per person = $352,000 per annum (including all taxes and overheads!)